 We work in partnership with curriculum managers in Hackney Learning Trust to develop courses where ESOL learners use Hackney Museum to enrich their learning of the English language.
 For tutors wishing to make an informal visit to the museum we provide resources for ESOL.
 For Hackney residents looking to learn English visit the ESOL Advice Service where you will find help and support.

 Everyone is welcome to join our weekly art class for adults with learning difficulties and disabilities and their carers run by the artists and organisers at Advance UK.
-Drop in sessions take place on Wednesdays 1pm-2.30pm from 1 February 2017.
+Drop in sessions take place on Wednesdays 1pm-2.30pm.

 Xenia builds relationships between migrant women and English-speaking women in Hackney to form a more understanding, kind and hospitable community.
 Xenia women meet once a month at Hackney Museum.
 Follow @xeniawomen for the latest updates and see our events page for forthcoming sessions.